BrandMeister/callrec/README.md

 Note that every time a new call starts, a new process gets created.
 When the call ends, the processes started by `callExecCommand` get their stdin closed and need to stop.

+In some cases (for example when UDP hole punching is not enabled on the firewall), it might be useful to have a fixed listening port instead of randomly picking one.
+You can do this by setting `sourceAddress` to for example `:1234`: then port 1234 will be used as the local listening port.